-November 2018: Science leadership and science advice
+November: Science leadership and science advice

 Prior to the 2018 biennial conference of the International Network for Government Science Advice (INGSA) in Tokyo, Japan, the GYA – in partnership with the Young Academy of Japan and INGSA – organised a one-day Science Leadership training workshop.
 The workshop, attended by about 40 young scientists and policymakers, aimed to introduce participants to the use of scientific evidence in informing policy at all levels of government, and to develop a personal strategy for their engagement with the science advice enterprise.
 Read more here.

-October 2018: Convening young scientists in Latin America and the Caribbean
+October: Convening young scientists in Latin America and the Caribbean

-May 2018: Leadership training for new GYA members
+May: Leadership training for new GYA members

 In the run-up to the GYA’s 2018 Annual General Meeting and International Conference of Young Scientists in Thailand, the GYA held its first two-day science leadership workshop for new members, with 27 participants.
 Read more here.
-A similar workshop is in planning for 2019.

-March 2018: Conceptual workshop on science leadership training in Africa
+March: Conceptual workshop on science leadership training in Africa

 At the Next Einstein Forum (NEF) in March 2018, one of the largest gatherings of scientists in Africa to date, the GYA co-organised a workshop on “Connecting Networks to Co-Design Transformative Science Leadership Programs for Africa,” with the Robert Bosch Foundation and the University of Pretoria, South Africa.
 Read more here.

-March 2018: Leadership and women in science
+March: Leadership and women in science

 Also at the Next Einstien Forum (NEF) 2018, the GYA working group on “Women in Science” together with the Canadian Institute for Advanced Research (CIFAR) co-organised a Women in Science leadership workshop entitled “Fostering diverse and inclusive leadership in academia”.
 More than 30 participants strengthened their individual (co-)leadership skills and extended their respective personal networks with other workshop participants, departing with a special emphasis on diverse and inclusive perspectives on driving forward one’s academic career.
 Read more here.

-November 2017: A voice for young scientists at the World Science Forum
+November: A voice for young scientists at the World Science Forum